-The group flights are with Thomas Cook from London Gatwick.
+The group flights are from London Gatwick with Easyjet.

-Bulgaria is two hours ahead of UK time.
+Bulgaria is two hours ahead of the UK.

 At this time of year the weather is usually sunny but not too hot.
 However, as with everywhere the weather is no longer entirely predictable, and there may be some cooler weather, rain or wind.